askirmas/cv/README.md

 #### 2012 - 2014 Master of Computer Science

 Institute of Cybernetics of National Academy of Science of Ukraine.
-Kyiv, Ukrain
+Kyiv, Ukraine

 Moscow Institute  of Physics and Technology.
 Moscow, Russia